NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 2. Parts sometimes get dislodged during reflow (It's actually pretty windy in the oven).
 If only one terminal of the device is still connected, melt that side and lift it up.
 If two terminal are connected, see course staff.
 3. You realize you forgot a part.
 See course staff for a lesson in mannual surface mount assembly.

+## What's Next?

+Once you've assembled your board you need to [Flash the bootloader and bring up your board](Flashing-The-Bootloader.md)